HMRC Mileage Rates 2026/27: What Self-Employed Drivers Need to Know

 If you're self-employed and you drive for work, you're probably claiming mileage.
 But if you're anything like most sole traders, you're probably not claiming it correctly.

 The 2026/27 tax year starts on 6 April.
-Whether you're a plumber doing call-outs, a consultant visiting clients, or a tradesperson driving between jobs, now is a good time to make sure you understand the rules — because they're easy to get wrong.
+If you drive for work, now is a good time to make sure you understand the rules, because they're easy to get wrong.

 The rates for 2026/27